How To Check Turntable Or Record Player Speed

 The rings you need to notice depend on the electricity Hertz in your country.

-For example: in the United States, we get 60Hz of electricity, so we will notice the inner rings but if you live in a country where you get 50Hz of electricity, you need to focus on the outer rings.
+For example: In the United States, we get 60Hz of electricity, so we will focus on the inner rings but if you live in a country where you get 50Hz of electricity, you need to focus on the outer rings.

 You can check your country’s electricity hertz from here.